luangarciaoficial/luangarciaoficial/README.md

 ## 🚀 What I'm Up To

-🌟 Currently diving deep into front-end technologies, honing my skills in HTML, CSS, JavaScript, and beyond.
+🌟 Currently diving deep into front-end technologies, honing my skills in:

+- HTML 🌐
+- CSS 🎨
+- JavaScript 🚀
+- PHP 🖥️

 I believe in the power of visual aesthetics and its impact on user engagement.

 💡 Exploring the art of turning design concepts into interactive and responsive web interfaces.
 I love creating seamless and delightful user experiences.

 ## 📬 Let's Connect

-📩 Feel free to reach out to me at luangarciaoficial@gmail.com.
+📩 Feel free to reach out to me at luangarciaoficial@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/luanvgarcia).
 I'm always open to new collaborations, discussions, and opportunities to learn and grow together.

 Let's code, collaborate, and create amazing front-end wonders together! 🎨🚀